Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device id string True
+DEVICE_ID The storage device id. string True

-Adds a new storage device
+Adds a new storage device.

 Adds a device, including a previously detected device (currently in "new" state) into cluster and launches an auto-rebalancing background process in which some cluster capacity is re-distributed to this newly added device.